The Importance Of Severance Agreements

 If you need legal guidance for a severance agreement or any employment law matter, The O'Meara Law Firm, PC, is here to protect your rights.
 We have extensive experience representing employees and employers in employment law matters in Coatesville and throughout southeastern Pennsylvania.

-A restrictive noncompete cause could hurt you financially if it limits your ability to find future employment.
-You must weigh all of these costs against the benefits the company is offering you.
+A restrictive noncompete clause could hurt you financially if it limits your ability to find future employment.
+You must weigh all these costs against the benefits the company is offering you.